 And that leads me onto the crazy colic tips and products that I would recommend you totally ignore.
 Some of them might actually help a tiny, tiny, tiny amount but fretting about them won’t.

-- Do NOT – if you’re breastfeeding – obsess about your diet.
-Yes focus on a good, healthy diet for you that will produce a strong milk supply but do not obsess about sugar and caffeine and chocolate and dairy and every last gassy food (cabbage and beans) or acidic food (citrus and tomato) that supposedly might possibly contribute to baby’s gas and colic.
+If you are breastfeeding then yes focus on a good, healthy diet for you that will produce a strong milk supply but do not obsess about sugar and caffeine and chocolate and dairy and every last gassy food (cabbage and beans) or acidic food (citrus and tomato) that supposedly might possibly contribute to baby’s gas and colic.
 Life is too short!

-- Do NOT – if you’re bottle feeding – obsess about a million and one different “colic free” baby bottles or hypoallergenic milk formulas.
+Do not – if you’re bottle feeding – obsess about a million and one different “colic free” baby bottles or hypoallergenic milk formulas and spend a small fortune constantly swapping between them.

-- Do NOT believe anyone who says if you follow their exact schedule and do not veer off it by even one minute ever, baby won’t have colic.
+Do not believe anyone who says if you follow their exact schedule and do not veer off it by even one minute ever, baby won’t have colic.
+It’s not true.
+And you will go crazy trying to do it.

 And there you go: 12 simple natural remedies for baby colic that really can help PLUS 6 common tips for baby colic that really aren’t worth, in my experience, fretting about.